bondxue/Data-Lake-with-Spark/README.md

 + **artists** - artists in music database
 + **time** - timestamps of records in **songplays** broken down into specific units

+### Spark Process
+The ETL job processes the `song files` then the `log files`.
+The `song files` are listed and iterated over entering relevant information in the artists and the song folders in parquet.
+The `log files` are filtered by the *NextSong* action.
+The subsequent dataset is then processed to extract the date, time, year etc. fields and records are then appropriately entered into the `time`, `users` and `songplays` folders in parquet for analysis.

 ### Project Structure